 Most people with early cataract only require monitoring with a cataract eye test once a year.

-Usually, however, cataract surgery is not indicated until you feel your vision is no longer good enough for the things you enjoy.
-This depends on your age and whether you are retired or not.
-If you don’t drive at night and are retired, you may be happy to put up with early or moderate cataract.
-Someone who drives a lot at night or likes to do needlework etc. may find even early cataract is impacting on their quality of life.
+You won’t need to have surgery until you feel your vision is no longer good enough for the things you enjoy.
+In fact, age usually determines whether or not to get surgery.
+For instance, if you don’t drive at night and are retired, you may be happy to put up with early or even moderate cataract.
+However, someone who drives a lot at night or likes to do needlework may find even early cataract is impacting on their quality of life.

 When cataract starts to impact your vision, it’s time to see the surgeon.
 Occasionally though, it’s best to remove a cataract sooner rather than later.
 This may happen if they are very dense or if you have other eye diseases such as glaucoma.